ethereum/EIPs/EIPS/eip-validatedEVMContracts.md

 Except for the validation rules and versioning header all other semantics of the EVM are the same.
 Gas schedules and opcode tables would be the same between versions and headers.

+Existing compilers (such as solidity) can provide support for headers by prepending their output stream with 0x00, 0x00, 0x00, 0x01 and appending in 0xb6 prior to any non-code data added as part of the contract.

 ## Forwards Compatibility

 This spec provides forward compatibility in at least two ways.